alexperryrhodes/ios-tip-calculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

-    - Challeging  to use Formatter in textbox feild to format currency
+Was not able to implement currency formatting in textbox

 ## License